 Scholars interested in submitting an article to the special issue should submit a letter of intent by June 1, 2022 through the journal’s electronic submission.

-Before submitting your letter of intent please review the Instructions for Authors.
+Before submitting your letter of intent please review the writing guidelines.
 The letter of intent (two-page single space maximum) should include a title, authors and affiliations, and provide a detailed description of the proposed manuscript and how it would fit into the special issue.